hebcal/hebcal-es6/README.md

 <a name="getMonthName"></a>

 ## getMonthName(month, year) ⇒ <code>string</code>
-Returns an (untranslated) string name of Hebrew month in year
+Returns a transliterated string name of Hebrew month in year, for example 'Elul' or 'Cheshvan'.

 **Kind**: global function